openethereum/openethereum.github.io/Tutorial-Part-III.md

 ### Blocks

 The block number is great and all, but perhaps we're more interested in the latest block itself.
 Happily, Parity can help us there with the `parity.bonds.blocks` object.
-This is a lazy-evaluated "array" of bonds which may be subscripted.
+This is a lazy-evaluated "array" of bonds which can subscribe to.
 To give yourself an idea of its capabilities, let's quickly open the Chrome JS console alter the environment to 127.0.0.1 and evaluate the block at number 69:

 ![image](https://cloud.githubusercontent.com/assets/138296/22701287/41c6e4f8-ed2b-11e6-94d9-d6b5e58cb911.png)